The Therapist’s Therapist

 Because you didn’t become a therapist by accident.

-For clinicians seeking to face what shaped them.
+For therapists looking to face the experiences that shaped them.

 Dr. Jim Mosher, PhD, ABPP

-I don’t believe any of us chose this field by chance.
-For many, it’s a mix of unhealed trauma, unmet needs, and the roles we learned early on.
+You didn’t choose this field by chance.
+For many, it was a mix of unhealed wounds and the roles you learned early on.

 • Family roles that have become an identity